Blog · Review Essay · Last reviewed June 19, 2026

 When a system speaks, ask what executable machinery stands behind the speech.
 When a system classifies, ask what social world it is helping to create.
 When a system summarizes a person, ask what disappears.
 When a system turns language into action, ask where consent, reversibility, audit, and human judgment enter the loop.

-The book also sharpens the site's recurring concern with recursive reality.
+The book also sharpens recurring concern with recursive reality.
 A computational representation does not merely mirror the world.
 It can become a condition under which the world is reorganized.
 People adapt to the interface; the interface records the adaptation; the record confirms the system's model; the model returns as guidance, score, recommendation, or command.

 Sources